johnlpage/UniBench/reporting/template.md

 ## About this document

 This document shows the expected performance of MongoDB when performing a given operation.
 Each table shows the impact on performance when changing parameters.
-For example adding an index.
-This is testing only Database performance, you shoudl assume that the client is using MongoDB optimally and that there are no network constraints between client and server.
+For example, adding an index.
+This is testing only Database performance, you should assume that the client is using MongoDB optimally and that there are no network constraints between client and server.

-Unless otherwise specified, this is MongoDB Atlas using an M30 instance with default IOPS on Amazon Web Services.
+Unless otherwise specified, this is MongoDB Atlas using an M30 ( 2 2 vCPU, 8GB RAM, 2GB configured as Cache) - 3 node
+replica set instance with default IOPS on Amazon
+Web Services.
+Writes are using write concern majority, reads are from the primary.

 The intent of this document is to assist in understanding the approximate expected performance of MongoDB either to verify that your own application running on MongoDB is performing as expected or to help you make decisions about how to